google/zetasql/docs/approximate_aggregate_functions.md

 **Description**

 Returns the approximate boundaries for a group of `expression` values, where `number` represents the number of quantiles to create.
-This function returns an array of `number` + 1 elements, where the first element is the approximate minimum and the last element is the approximate maximum.
+This function returns an array of `number` + 1 elements, sorted in ascending order, where the first element is the approximate minimum and the last element is the approximate maximum.

 Returns `NULL` if there are zero input rows or `expression` evaluates to `NULL` for all rows.